In Search for an Optimal Authenticated Byzantine Agreement: Asymptotically optimal optimistic Byzantine Agreement

 \section{Asymptotically optimal optimistic Byzantine Agreement}

-In this section we present our optimistic byzantine agreement protocol, which synchrnous communication cost is tight to the lower bounds proven in Theorem~\ref{theorem:S}.
-In a nutshell, our protocol safely combines a linear adaptive to failures approach that relies on synchrony for termination with a quadratic asynchronous fallback.
-For the ease of exposition, we construct our protocol in steps.
-First, in Section~\ref{sub:algGeneral}, we present the local state each party maintains and describe the \emph{linear leader-based view (linear LBV)} building block, which is used by both parts of the protocol.
-Then, in Section~\ref{sub:algSynch}, we describe a synchronous protocol, which communication complexity is asymptotically optimal in the failure threshold $t$ and the number of actual failures $f$.
-Next, in Section~\ref{sub:algAsynch}, we show how the optimal quadratic asynchronous byzantine agreement protocol of~\cite{VABA} can be reconstructed by using the linear LBV building blocks.
-Finally, in section~\ref{sub:algOptimistic}, we show how to safely combine both protocols (synchronous and asynchronous) to get an optimistic protocol that achieves an asymptotically optimal communication complexity under all network conditions and failure scenarios.
-A formal correctness proof of the protocol appears in Appendix~\ref{app:upper}.
+Our optimistic Byzantine agreement protocol safely combines synchronous and asynchronous protocols.
+Our synchronous protocol, which is interesting on its own, matches the lower bound proven in Theorem~\ref{theorem:S}.
+That is, its communication complexity is $O(ft+t)$.
+The asynchronous protocol we use has a worst-case optimal quadratic communication complexity.
+For ease of exposition, we construct our protocol in steps.
+First, in Section~\ref{sub:algGeneral}, we present the local state each party maintains, define the \emph{leader-based view (LBV)}~\cite{ace} building block, which is used by both protocols, and present an implementation with $O(n)$ communication complexity.
+Then, in Section~\ref{sub:algSynch}, we describe our synchronous protocol, and in Section~\ref{sub:algAsynch} we use the LBV building block to reconstruct VABA~\cite{VABA} - an asynchronous Byzantine agreement protocol with expected $O(n^2)$ communication cost and $O(1)$ running time.
+Finally, in section~\ref{sub:algOptimistic}, we safely combine both protocols to prove the following: